Mural honors Philadelphia's Freedom Fighters under leadership of Cecil B. Moore in the 1960s

-PHILADELPHIA (WPVI) -- On Friday, Mural Arts Philadelphia unveiled a design for a new mural honoring Philadelphia's Freedom Fighters in the 1960s that will be installed at Girard College.
+PHILADELPHIA (WPVI) -- Mural Arts Philadelphia has unveiled a design for a new mural honoring Philadelphia's Freedom Fighters in the 1960s that will be installed at Girard College.

 The mural pays tribute to the young men and women under the leadership of former Philadelphia NAACP President Cecil B. Moore.

-Karen Asper Jordan spoke Friday afternoon at Girard College as one of the freedom fighters mentored by the civil rights activist.
+Karen Asper Jordan spoke Friday afternoon at Girard College; she is one of the Freedom Fighters mentored by the civil rights activist.
 She joined the movement when she was 16 as a North Philadelphia native.

 "He (Cecil B. Moore) was our mentor, he was our protector, and he was our voice," Jordan said.